-This weekend Sam's exploring Orlando's neighborhoods, meeting locals and discovering things to do including the great shopping and dining district of Winter Park, the downtown art-scene and a fantastic soul food eatery called Johnson's.
+Sam Brown explores Orlando's neighborhoods, meeting locals and discovering things to do, including the great shopping district of Winter Park, the downtown art scene and a fantastic soul food eatery called Johnson's.

-Sam's in Paris for a weekend in the most romantic city in the world.
-She's checking out a bookstore on the banks of the River Seine, revisiting her favorite bistro and sightseeing on a bicycle to prove that Paris can be romantic with or without a partner.
+Sam Brown spends a weekend in the most romantic city on Earth.
+She checks out a bookstore on the banks of the River Seine, revisits her favorite bistro and sightsees on a bicycle to prove that Paris can be romantic with or without a partner.

 Sam's heading to Florence, her favorite Tuscan city.
 It's a place for great art, cappuccino and rooms with a view.
 In just 48 hours Sam checks out the dreaming spires of the city, masters a Vespa scooter and learns to cook some Tuscan cuisine.